The napari hub is transitioning to a community-run implementation due to launch in June 2025.

 image

-1. After opening the plugin, select the folder with the images to be processed (currently supports TIF, later also ZARR).
+1. After opening Plugins > T-MIDAS > Batch Image Processing, enter the path to the folder containing the images to be processed (currently supports TIF, later also ZARR).
 You can also filter for filename suffix.

 image